Topics Map > Services > Records Management

 If a particular email constitutes a record and has been saved as a pdf or txt document, is it still considered an email if we receive an open records request for “email documents”?

-Why is the NDSU records disposal deadline the end of May, since we have until the end of the fiscal year to dispose of records?
+Why is the NDSU records disposal deadline the end of November, since we have until the end of the calendar year to dispose of records?

-At what time during the fiscal year should records disposal be conducted and reported?
+At what time during the calendar year should records disposal be conducted and reported?

 What is the process for transferring records to the NDSU Archives?